 All you need to do is buy what’s called a MERV 13 or FPR 10 furnace filter and tape it to the back of a box fan.
 The filters sell for about $15.
 Don’t worry if you don’t have any tape because the suction from the fan should make the filter stick to the back.

-“The tape is just helpful to keep it tidy so when you shut off your fan the filter doesn’t just flop off,” Erik Saganic, air resources specialist for Puget Sound Clean Air Agency, said.
+“The tape is just helpful to keep it tidy so when you shut off your fan the filter doesn’t just flop off,” explained Erik Saganic, air resources specialist for Puget Sound Clean Air Agency.

 Saganic said it’s OK to have gaps around the filter and it doesn’t need to be a perfect seal.

-Last year the Puget Sound Clean Air Agency put one of the homemade filters in a 14’ by 14’ room with all the windows and doors closed.
+During the 2017 wildfire season, the Puget Sound Clean Air Agency put one of the homemade filters in a 14’ by 14’ room with all the windows and doors closed.
 The filter dramatically decreased the amount of black carbon in the room within 30 minutes.
-The agency says the filter can give you a 90 percent improvement in fine particles.
+The agency said the filter can give you a 90 percent improvement in fine particles.